 With the market for real estate as competitive as ever, standing out among the sea of other listings is paramount to attracting positive attention to the homes you hope to sell.

-With since advancements in photography and videos have come along, more and more individuals in the real estate industry are looking toward drones as the new wave of the future of real estate marketing.
+With recent advancements in photography and videos, more and more individuals in the real estate industry are looking toward drones as the new wave of the future of real estate marketing.

 What Can Drones Offer That Traditional Photographs Cannot?